inkxk/Sale-Here-Backend/README.md

 }
 ```

-(Note: Feel free to modify/expand the schema as you see fit) ​ Requirement: ​
+​ (Note: Feel free to modify/expand the schema as you see fit) ​ Requirement: ​

-- You must utilize MongoDB for storing data, but we won't grade you on schema design
+- You **must** utilize MongoDB for storing data, but we won't grade you on
+  schema design
-- You must include unit tests, with as much code coverage as possible (ie. common edge cases) ​ Evaluation: ​
+- You **must** include unit tests, with as much code coverage as possible (ie.
+  common edge cases) ​ Evaluation: ​
-- We will test your service against our MongoDB-backed mock data, so please make sure that your service can properly communicate with a MongoDB server
+- We will test your service against our MongoDB-backed mock data, so please make
+  sure that your service can properly communicate with a MongoDB server
 - All required features (as listed in the schema) must be bug-free
 - (Bonus) build a Docker image and deploy it on Docker Hub
 - (Bonus) utilize GraphQL subscription to notify users of new messages